 April 28, 2021

+Are you searching for Horizon City Real Estate?
+The Realtor® Tom can definitely help.
 If you’re not sure whether to purchase a new home or an older one because of budget, then maybe you should know just how much home you can afford.
 It is all too easy to fall for the lure of the new.
 A fresh coat of paint, new floors, and a spacious room.
 It seems that there is nothing more desirable than an all-new home.
 But what is the difference between a new home and a home that is several years old?
 Sure, some houses are made to be resold, but many others are perfectly fine to keep.
 With an array of new features that come standard in new homes, it’s easy to see why the shiny new home is so tempting.
 So when faced with the decision to buy a brand new home or an older home, ask yourself these two questions: What am I getting with a new home?
 Is the newest model worth the cost?
 In order to answer these questions for yourself, you need to be as informed as possible.
 To aid you in your purchasing decision, be sure to take these pros and cons of buying new vs resale into consideration.

 Most new homes come with 1-year builder warranties.
 These are often only valid for the builder’s work and may not cover any damage that occurs in your home, but they do give you a small safety net if something goes wrong.
 Then you may get a 5-10 year extended warranty that offers protection for major appliances, HVAC systems, and other key components.
-Each builder will have their own warranty and the length of time will vary.
+Each builder will have its own warranty and the length of time will vary.
 This is just one of the many reasons why new homes are a good investment.

 In terms of new homes, the latest and greatest in technology is standard.
 So you are getting the best of the best, from high-efficiency heating and cooling systems to the latest kitchen and bathroom fixtures.
 From intelligent security systems to cutting-edge entertainment options, new homes have them all.